Psychology

 BSC 1005General Biology for Non-Majors *3

-Students must complete sufficient 1000/2000 level electives to satisfy at least 60 sh in the lower division.
-Current UWF students may use elective courses at any level (1000-4000) to meet this elective requirement.
-Students should take STA 2023 Elements of Statistics if not completed as part of General Education.
+Students must complete sufficient 1000/2000 level electives to satisfy at least 60 semester hours in the lower division.
+Current UWF students may use elective courses at any level (1000-4000) to meet this elective requirement.12-24

 Major